-- A. A candidate must use his/her their name as registered with Idaho State University, or a shortened version of their registered name, on the ballot. - B. The dDeputy Elections eCommissioner shall verify the validity and legality of all candidate names, as submitted on the filling form by the candidates, and shall inform all affected candidates of any problems or inconsistencies.
+- A. A candidate must use their name as registered with Idaho State University, or a shortened version of their registered name, on the ballot. - B. The Deputy Elections Commissioner shall verify the validity and legality of all candidate names, as submitted on the filling form by the candidates, and shall inform all affected candidates of any problems or inconsistencies.